 We rely on donations to AmphibiaWeb!
-Your gift helps amphibian conservation by supporting the AmphibiaWeb site.
+Your gift helps amphibian conservation by supporting the AmphibiaWeb site and ongoing development.
 We are a non-profit, educational project providing public, global access to information on amphibian declines, conservation, natural history, and taxonomy.

 AmphibiaWeb is a collaboration, which relies on volunteer effort from many scientists, students, and individuals around the world.
 We seek funds to pay for a part time coordinator as well as ongoing costs.
 We need funding to support the server hardware and maintenance as well as programmer time to maintain and further the development of the AmphibiaWeb site.

 Donations can be made securely online by credit card to the Friends of AmphibiaWeb fund, University of California, Berkeley.